Shipilin/specqp/README.md

 The last option can be combined with *section* and *sections* flags in the same way as shown higher above.
 Every time the program meets the specified section(s) name(s) in each txt file, it loads everything within the section(s).
 If the section name is not found, it is ignored.

+### Menu options

+Check the window menu for extended functionality.
+For example, it is possible to plot callibration curves and open txt files as text.